librenms/librenms/doc/Extensions/OAuth-SAML.md

 	Fill in the Name, Logo, and Assignments based on your preferred settings.
 Leave the `Sign-In Redirect URI` field, this is where you will edit this later:
 	![socialite-okta-2](/img/socialite-okta-2.png)

+	Note your Okta domain or login url.
+Sometimes this can be a vanity url like `login.company.com`, or sometimes just `company.okta.com`.

 	Click save.

 #### Generate a new client secret